 Who can fish and when?

-The trout season runs from mid-April to late-October.
+The trout season runs from April to October.
 Anyone may fish for a single day or more.
 Fishing is available for any number from one to small groups.

 Guided service - This is our most popular option where you may arrive the night before or on the morning of fishing.
 A typical trip to the River Test reads like this: